jdmedlock/neighborhoodmap/README.md

 | sass-loader    | Development | Loads a Sass file and compiles it to CSS | N/a |
 | webpack        | Development | Module bundler | `webpack.config.js` |
 | webpack-dev-server | Development | Development server | N/a |

+### External Dependencies

+In addition to libraries Neighborhood Maps also depends on webservices to provide with details about places.
+The [Google Maps Javascript API](https://developers.google.com/maps/documentation/javascript/tutorial) used for basic searching and to populate information windows on the map with basic information.

+Detailed information about a place, displayed when the user clicks the `Details...` button in an information window on the map, is obtained from [FourSquare](https://developer.foursquare.com/docs/api).

 ## Application Structure